akshayjshah/blog/posts/recipes/sourdough-starter.md

 King Arthur Flour, the Tartine bread book, and every other sourdough-related book or website also has a guide available.
-The basic approach is to start with a whole-grain or rye flour (since they contain more yeasts and bacteria) and higher hydration, switching to white flour and 100% hydration ([what?](/recipes/bakers-percentages)) once the culture takes hold.
+The basic approach is to start with a whole-grain or rye flour (since they contain more yeasts and bacteria) and higher hydration, switching to unbleached white flour and 100% hydration ([what?](/recipes/bakers-percentages)) once the culture takes hold.

-## Ingredients

-* Dark rye flour
-* Unbleached all-purpose flour

-## Instructions

 1. Start with an all-rye, 150% hydration mixture.
 Cover loosely and incubate at room temp.
 (I started my culture in San Francisco’s cool season, so I kept